shuqingzai/carbon/README.md

 #### Usage and example

-> Default timezone is UTC, language locale is en(English), start day of the week is Sunday,assuming the current time is 2020-08-05 13:14:15.999999999 +0000 UTC
+> Default timezone is UTC, language locale is English, start day of the week is Sunday. assuming the current time is 2020-08-05 13:14:15.999999999 +0000 UTC

 ##### Set globally default